-The Board reserves the right to amend, modify, wave or supplement these Rules in the interest of justice.
+The Board reserves the right to amend, modify, waive or supplement these Rules in the interest of justice.

 Rule 20: Board Chairman

-The Chairman shall serve as the chief administrative officer of the Board, and shall supervise its regular operations.
+The Chairman shall serve as the chief administrative officer of the Board, and except as otherwise provided by law or rule, or as otherwise directed by a majority vote of the Board, he shall supervise its regular operations.

 The Chairman shall preside over all Board meetings or hearings.
 He shall rule on all evidentiary matters, which may only be overruled by a majority vote of the Board upon the motion of any Member.